Salk-Harnessing-Plants-Initiative/PAT-Pipeline-for-Analysis-of-Periderm/README.md

 ## Data Structure in PAT

-This project follows the standard structure for a Vue.js application with Nuxt.js.
-Here's an overview of the top-level structure:
+Here's an overview of the top-level data structure in PAT:

 ```plaintext
 ├── assets